 Stand alone complete cooking stove

 The Jet boil is by far the easiest to use and the ability to control the heat for cooking is what made me start with this one first.
 Also the igniter eliminates the need for a lighter, matches or striker rod!
+I have made bannock bread, soup and fried meat for lunch all of which turned out great.
+It is more than a device to boil water for drinking.

 The Emberlit multi fuel stove caught my attention and it does live up to it’s name.
 I can and have used wood scraps, Coughlin’s stove heat and the Esbit alcohol burner all to boil water so far in my tests.